V2G-liberty/addon-v2g-liberty/README.md

 ## Prerequisites

-As said, at the time of writing, 2024-04, only the [Wallbox Quasar 1 charger](https://wallbox.com/en_uk/quasar-dc-charger) is supported.
+As said, we've fine-tuned our software over the last 4 years for the (only) bidirectional [Wallbox Quasar 1 charger](https://wallbox.com/en_uk/quasar-dc-charger).
-This is a [CHAdeMO](https://www.chademo.com/) compatible charger.

-Compatible cars that can do V2G with this protocol are the [Nissan Leaf](https://ev-database.org/car/1657/Nissan-Leaf-eplus) (also earlier models) and [Nissan Evalia](https://ev-database.org/car/1117/Nissan-e-NV200-Evalia).
+Compatible cars that can do V2G with this charger are the [Nissan Leaf](https://ev-database.org/car/1657/Nissan-Leaf-eplus) (also earlier models) and [Nissan Evalia](https://ev-database.org/car/1117/Nissan-e-NV200-Evalia).

-When the [Wallbox Quasar 2](https://wallbox.com/en_catalog/quasar-2-bidirectional-ev-charger) is available we expect V2G Liberty to be compatible with this hardware "out of the box".
-Then also CCS V2G capable cars can be managed with V2G Liberty.

-We expect to add new chargers to V2G&nbsp;Liberty soon

 ## Preparation